 IVF has changed dramatically in the past five years with improvements to egg freezing, genetic testing and the way we care for embryos in the lab.
 We can now confidently transfer one embryo at a time (elective single embryo transfer – eSET) in most patients, knowing that this is best for both mothers and babies.

 The way SART reports the data has changed, too!

 While the report is certainly more complicated and much more difficult to interpret, these changes were designed to make sure that every center reports data in the same way.
 In the past few years, some centers took advantage of the rules – making their pregnancy rates look substantially better than those from programs that followed the rules.
 While it will take some time for patients (and doctors!) to adjust to the new report, the hope is that – over time – the new reporting format will give patients a better idea of their true chance for pregnancy at each U.S. center.

-In 2015, there were 67,818 babies born from 213,004 IVF cycles as reported by 371 SART member clinics like our Austin fertility center and our San Antonio fertility center.
+In 2015, there were 67,818 babies born from 213,004 IVF cycles as reported by 371 SART member clinics.

 Some centers achieve good pregnancy rates because they transfer several embryos – leading to a higher rate of multiple pregnancy.
-Other programs do a lot of donor egg cycles – either because they have an older patient population or because they don’t want to treat poor responders with their own eggs, as that would lower the pregnancy rate the center would have to report.
+Other programs do a lot of donor egg cycles – either because they have an older patient population or because they don’t want to treat poor responders with their own eggs, as that would lower the pregnancy rate the center would have to report to SART.
 At our fertility center, we love challenging cases, and believe that all men and women deserve the chance to become parents.